Up to 60% off sofas & mattresses — limited‑time deals.

 Assembly 4.7 White-glove delivery and setup kept friction low.

-Cooling 3.8 Leather stayed comfortable, but warmth built up during long sessions.
+Cooling 3.8 Leather stayed comfortable at first, but warmth built up during long sessions.

 Comfort 4.3 Soft initial feel with supportive structure underneath.